Make-A-Wish rolls out the red carpet for a 10-year-old film director - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT LAUDERDALE, FLA.
-(WSVN) - A ten-year-old boy attended his own movie premiere Friday night at the Fort Lauderdale International Film Festival.
+(WSVN) - A 10-year-old boy attended his own movie premiere Friday night at the Fort Lauderdale International Film Festival.

 His sci-fi thriller, “Venera,” premiered at the 2024 Fort Lauderdale International Film Festival alongside films from 35 other countries.